Understanding Your Energy Bills: Meter Reads

 Taking a Meter Read Yourself

-While many suppliers now rely on smart meters for automatic readings, some households might still have traditional meters.
-There are various types of meters, and how to take the read can vary between them.
-We have published a free guide for how to take meter reads covering various meter types.
+Because different meter types require different methods of reading, we’ve created a free meter-reading guide covering all common meter types.
 If you would like a copy of this guide, leave your email address in the form at the bottom of this page and we will send you a free copy.

 Why are Meter Reads Important?

-By regularly submitting meter readings, you can ensure your bills reflect your actual usage, preventing such overcharges.
+By taking control and choosing to submit meter readings regularly, you ensure your bills always reflect your actual usage.

 Benefits of Providing Meter Reads